 • Lighting can bring an emotional value to architecture – it helps create an experience for those who occupy the space.

-• Light draws attention to textures, colours, and forms of a space, helping architecture achieve its true purpose.
+• Light draws attention to textures, colours, and forms of space, helping architecture achieve its true purpose.

 • Enhancing the night image of important functional or architectural significance.

 • Providing vertical illuminance in the adjacent area to reduce contrast with the pedestrian lighting and to reduce shadows.

 • Provide visual cues to assist people’s orientation at night.